 The 7-day connection rate also improved by 2.7% (the rate of the speed with which customers are able to get connected to their service), which BT projected would result in an additional 289 more customers being connected to their services.

-This focus on customer service, coupled with the great results BT achieved from the pilots, is the catalyst behind a wider rollout of The Axonify Microlearning Platform across the company.
+This focus on customer service, coupled with the great results BT achieved from the pilots, is the catalyst behind a wider rollout of Axonify across the company.
 “It makes sense for us to drive these improvements right across the business to support all types of learning,” says Fletcher.
 “Our people love it.
 The business loves it.
 And, we’re delivering great customer service as a result.”